POAR: Towards Open Vocabulary Pedestrian Attribute Recognition: Experiments

 \subsection{Performance Comparison of POAR}

-We compare the performance of our method with the CLIP \cite{radford2021learning} and VTB \cite{9782406} methods based on the image-to-text $K$-nearest neighbor retrieval idea.
-In Table~\ref{tab:number}, SN and UN are the number of seen and unseen attributes used in the test sets, respectively.
-Performance comparison with the top-1 and top-2 recall rates are shown in Table~\ref{tab:zero-shot1}.
+We compare the performance of our method with the CLIP \cite{radford2021learning} and VTB \cite{9782406} methods based on the image-to-text $K$-nearest neighbor retrieval idea, the top-1 and top-2 recall rates are shown in Table~\ref{tab:zero-shot1}.
+In Table~\ref{tab:number}, SN and UN represent seen and unseen attributes in the different test sets, respectively.

-From Table~\ref{tab:zero-shot1}, we can see that the Recall@1 scores of our method are 1.7\% and 8.6\% higher than the CLIP method when the model is trained on the PETA dataset and evaluated on the PA100K and RAPv1 datasets, respectively.
-When the model is trained on the PA100K and evaluated on the PETA dataset, the recall@1 score of our method is 7.9\% lower than the CLIP model.
-When the model is trained on the RAPv1 and evaluated on the PETA and PA100K datasets, the recall@1 scores of our method are 7.3\% and 5.1\% lower than the CLIP model.
-This is because the CLIP model is trained on 400 million image-text pairs which have a high probability to contain ``age'' and ``hair'' and other attributes, thus those unseen attributes defined in our experiments can be considered seen in the CLIP model.
-However, when we fuse the features of our model and the CLIP model, the highest performance for the POAR task can be obtained.
+From Table~\ref{tab:zero-shot1}, we can see that the Recall@1 (R@1) scores of our method are 1.7\% and 8.6\% higher than the CLIP method when the model is trained on the PETA dataset and evaluated on the PA100K and RAPv1 datasets, respectively.
+When the model is trained on the PA100K and evaluated on the PETA dataset, the R@1 score of our method is 7.9\% lower than the CLIP model.
+When the model is trained on the RAPv1 and evaluated on the PETA, the R@1 scores of our method are 1.4\% lower than the CLIP model.
+This is likely due to the fact that the CLIP model is trained on 400 million image-text pairs which have a high probability of containing ``age'' and ``hair'' and other attributes; thus, those unseen attributes defined in our experiments can be considered seen in the CLIP model.
+However, when we fuse the features of our model and the CLIP model, a higher performance for the POAR task can be obtained.
+When we train the proposed TEMS model with GKD using the CLIP model as the teacher model, the model's transferred performance to other datasets improves significantly.
+However, the TEMS model's performance on its training dataset decreases as compared to the results without distillation.
+For instance, when the model is trained on the PETA dataset, its performance on the PETA test set decreases by including distillation.
+Nevertheless, the model exhibits significant improvements on other datasets.

-To analyze the details of the POAR performance, we show the performance comparison of each group of the CLIP model and the proposed POAR model in Figure~\ref{fig:analysis}.
-We can see that the CLIP model has higher recognition performance for attributes in ``age'' and ``hair'' groups, which has a high probability of being seen by the CLIP model during training.
-For attributes in the ``upper body'' group that has a low probability of being seen by the CLIP model, the recognition performance of our model is much higher than the CLIP model.
+To analyze the details of the POAR performance, we show the performance comparison of each group of the CLIP model and the proposed TEMS model in Figure~\ref{fig:analysis}.
+The results on different datasets and attributes vary between the TEMS method and the CLIP method.
+However, the model trained through GKD exhibits a significant improvement in the accuracy of various attribute tokens, as evidenced by the comparison between the orange (without GKD) and yellow (with GKD) graphs in Figure~\ref{fig:analysis}.